SQ4007-2025/website/notes/notes_3.md

 * To compile this code, you can type `clang -o hello hello.c -lcs50`.
 * If you were to type `make hello`, it runs a command that executes clang to create an output file that you can run as a user.
 * VS Code has been pre-programmed such that `make` will run numerous command line arguments along with clang for your convenience as a user.
-* While the above is offered as an illustration, such that you can understand more deeply the process and concept of compiling code, using `make` in CS50 is perfectly fine and the expectation!
+* While the above is offered as an illustration, such that you can understand more deeply the process and concept of compiling code, using `make` is perfectly fine and the expectation!
 * Compiling involves four major steps, including the following:
 * First, *preprocessing* is where the header files in your code, designated by a `#` (such as `#include <cs50.h>`) are effectively copied and pasted into your file.
 During this step, the code from `cs50.h` is copied into your program.
 Similarly, just as your code contains `#include <stdio.h>`, code contained within `stdio.h` somewhere on your computer is copied to your program.
 This step can be visualized as follows: